iambotcoder/portfolio-k8s-deployment/README.md

 This project demonstrates how to deploy a portfolio website using Kubernetes on AWS EKS.
 It covers the steps to set up the environment, build a custom Docker container, push the container to Docker Hub, and deploy it on Kubernetes using LoadBalancer services.
 This setup enables seamless access to the website via a scalable architecture.

+---
+## 👨‍🏫 Instructor

+This project was guided by **Rajdeep Saha**, who provided valuable mentorship throughout the process.